Frequently Asked Questions for Prospective Students

 - Ten courses are required for a master's degree.

-- Six courses are required for an advanced certificate for post-master's study.
+- Six courses are required for an post-master's certificate.

 - Six courses are required for a graduate certificate.